 Social, Mental, and Trade Skills

 Characters in Age of Ashes do not require Gathering skills or tools to see and gather at Gathering nodes in game, however- a skilled Gatherer is able to find useable and valuable items where others will find only ordinary or less useful plants.
 All Gathering Nodes in game are viewable and scannable by any character in game through the use of our QR code scanning system, but increased ranks in the relevant skill increases your ability to find usable and valuable items- as well as interact with modules or Folkwise quests that involve specific Gathering skills and gather materials in the Downtimes between games.
+In addition, unskilled Gatherers can only carry 1 unscanned node at a time, while skilled Gatherers can carry multiple items.

 The person who picks up a Gathering node is the person whose skills are used to calculate success on the Gathering action.
 While others may point out a Gathering node to another player, they may not hand it to another player to turn in or scan.